louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### Global strategy for asthma management and prevention [^35adb233].
 GINA (2024).
 High credibility.

-Global Strategy for Asthma Management and Prevention—differential diagnosis for suspected asthma varies with age, and the table specifies that “If the symptoms or signs below are present, consider… Condition.”
-For 6–11 years, consider chronic upper airway cough syndrome for “Sneezing, itching, blocked nose, throat-clearing,” inhaled foreign body for “Sudden onset of symptoms, unilateral wheeze,” bronchiectasis for “Recurrent infections, productive cough,” and cystic fibrosis for “Excessive cough and mucus production, gastrointestinal symptoms.”
-For 12–39 years, consider chronic upper airway cough syndrome for “Sneezing, itching, blocked nose, throat-clearing,” inducible laryngeal obstruction for “Dyspnea, inspiratory wheezing (stridor),” hyperventilation, dysfunctional breathing for “Dizziness, paresthesia, sighing,” and bronchiectasis for “Productive cough, recurrent infections.”
+Global Strategy for Asthma Management and Prevention — differential diagnosis for suspected asthma varies with age, and the table specifies that "If the symptoms or signs below are present, consider… Condition."
+For 6–11 years, consider chronic upper airway cough syndrome for "Sneezing, itching, blocked nose, throat-clearing," inhaled foreign body for "Sudden onset of symptoms, unilateral wheeze," bronchiectasis for "Recurrent infections, productive cough," and cystic fibrosis for "Excessive cough and mucus production, gastrointestinal symptoms."
+For 12–39 years, consider chronic upper airway cough syndrome for "Sneezing, itching, blocked nose, throat-clearing," inducible laryngeal obstruction for "Dyspnea, inspiratory wheezing (stridor)," hyperventilation, dysfunctional breathing for "Dizziness, paresthesia, sighing," and bronchiectasis for "Productive cough, recurrent infections."

 ---

-### Pharyngitis (...) [^d8e95bdc].
+### Pharyngitis… [^d8e95bdc].
 AAFP (2004).
 Low credibility.

 Differential Diagnosis Sore throat most often is caused by direct infection of the pharynx, primarily by viruses or bacteria.
 4 GABHS pharyngitis accounts for 15 to 30 percent of cases in children and 5 to 15 percent of cases in adults.
 5, 6, 9, 10 Sore throat also may be caused by other conditions, such as gastroesophageal reflux, postnasal drip secondary to rhinitis, persistent cough, thyroiditis, allergies, a foreign body, and smoking.
 1, 2, 11.
 This article focuses on infectious causes of sore throat.
 If patients do not have any other signs of infection or do not respond as expected to treatment of pharyngitis, physicians should investigate noninfectious causes.
 VIRUSES Viral pharyngitis, the most common cause of sore throat, has a wide differential.
 Furthermore, different viruses are more prevalent during certain seasons.
 4 Coryza, conjunctivitis, malaise or fatigue, hoarseness, and low-grade fever suggest the presence of viral pharyngitis.